 The per capita income in Kendall Park in 2018 was $51,623, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $206,492 for a family of four.

 Kendall Park is an extremely ethnically-diverse town.
 The people who call Kendall Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kendall Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Kendall Park include Irish, German, Polish, and English.
+Kendall Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.03% of the town’s residents.
+Important ancestries of people in Kendall Park include Italian, Irish, German, Polish, and Hungarian.

 The most common language spoken in Kendall Park is English.
-Other important languages spoken here include Gujarathi and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.